• 0

 How to draft the Basic Longsleeve pattern

 AB = A1B1.
-Draw a horizontal line, join point B to point B1.
+Draw a horizontal line connecting point B to point B1.

 Side seam.
-For straight T-shirts, you can leave the side seam unchanged.
+For a straight T-shirt, the side seam may remain vertical.

 To contents ▴

-Start on the right corner of the sheet.
+Begin drafting on the right side of the sheet.

-Divide the segment OO2 into 4 equal parts – points O3, O4, O5.
+Divide segment OO2 into four equal parts – points O3, O4, O5.

-Connect point H1 and point O2 with a straight line, divide H1O2 in half and draw a perpendicular 1 cm long from the dividing point.
-Use a curve to draw a seam line, connecting points O1-1-H1.
+Connect points H1 and O2 with a straight line.
+Divide segment H1O2 in half and draw a 1 cm (3/8″) perpendicular from the midpoint.
+Shape the underarm seam curve connecting O1 – 1 – H1.

 Longsleeve pattern - details